Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

      MTU Discovery is sometimes not enabled by default and may need to be explicitly enabled by the system administrator.  {{RFC4821}}
      describes a new, more robust algorithm for MTU discovery and ICMP black hole recovery.

-   Note that both ends of a QUIC connection MUST be properly tuned.

 # Security Considerations {#security}